crossplane/docs/content/knowledge-base/integrations/vault-as-secret-store.md

 ## Install Crossplane

 {{<hint "important" >}}
-Plugin support was introduced with Crossplane v1.12.
-Make sure you are using a version of Crossplane that supports plugins.
+Crossplane v1.12 introduced the plugin support.
+Make sure your version of Crossplane supports plugins.
 {{< /hint >}}

 Install the Crossplane with the External Secrets Stores feature enabled.